cms-sw/cmssw/DQM/SiStripMonitorClient/test/ReadMe.txt

 2. Auxiliary files in test directory
 =====================================

-  o test.txt   : Quality test of ME is defined here  which has the following
+  o sistrip_qualitytest_config.xml   : Quality tests and the association of tests with ME
-                 format
-                 QTest  Title of QTest  Error Pro.
-Warning Prob  Parameters)
+                                        is defined here

   o tracker.dat                      : needed to create TrackerMap
     trackermap.txt                   : header of the SVG file to be created

   o sendCmdToApp.pl                  : scripts needed to start the xdaq.exe
     webPingXDAQ.pl
     WebLib.js

   o setup.sh                         : creates necessary xml and other files needed
                                        for a given environment

-  o .WebTest.xml           : used by setup.sh to create real ones
+  o .SiStripClient.xm                : used by setup.sh to create real ones
-    .profile.xml            WebTest.xml profile.xml
+    .profile.xml                      SiStripClient.xml profile.xml

   o  .startMonitorClient             : used by  setup.sh to create start script
                                        startMonitorClient

+  o  style.css                       : color, border... etc

 3. Running
 =================